jcaroval/Master-thesis/HPC-log.md

 -2 sub20_2.fq.gz \
 -o assembly_20_percent
 ```
-3.3.2 Check the assembly accuracy with seqkit.
-The contigs.fa file can be found within the output folder of the assembly.
+<h3>3.3.2 Check the assembly accuracy with seqkit.
+The contigs.fa file can be found within the output folder of the assembly.</h3>

 ```
 seqkit stats contigs.fa
 ```

-3.3.3 Check BUSCO completeness.
-The lineage nematoda_odb10 is downloaded by the program automatically and does not need to be installed locally.
+<h3>3.3.3 Check BUSCO completeness.
+The lineage nematoda_odb10 is downloaded by the program automatically and does not need to be installed locally.</h3>

 ```
 busco \
 -i contigs.fa \